Frequently Asked Questions

 • Spanish Immersion - Woodcrest Spanish Immersion School

-- Plan to attend the Kindergarten Round-Up Event on Thursday, May 17, 2018 for parents and our future kindergartners.
+- Plan to attend the Kindergarten In Action Event for parents and our future kindergartners.
 Watch your mailbox and the website for more information.

 Register and complete Early Childhood Screening if you haven’t done so already.
 (Screening is required by law.)
 Contact our Early Childhood Center at 763-600-5900 to learn more or to register for an upcoming screening date or visit the screening website here.